joaofam/joaofam/README.md

 - 👋 Hi, I’m @joaofam although my real name is Joao Pereira
 - 👀 I’m interested in many techy things such as Linux, Back-end developing and the creation of modern, useful applications and implementations.
-- 🌱 I’m currently learning to create a file storage/sharing dApp that utilizes IPFS and an Ethereum Blockchain to ensure ultimate safety to store and transfer sensitive data between different systems/users.
+- 🌱 I’m currently developing a file storage/sharing dApp that utilizes IPFS and an Ethereum Blockchain to ensure ultimate safety to store and transfer sensitive data between different systems/users.
+- 🌱 I am also creating my own self-hosted website joaopereira.ie which will soon be publicly deployed.
 - 💞️ I’m looking to collaborate on everything that anyone has to offer :)
 - 📫 Reach out to me by email: joaopereira2213@gmail.com or through my LinkedIn: joao-joao